Simple Answers to the 7 Most Popular Emailing Questions

 - Once again, as mentioned above, it is a good rule of thumb to not use purchased email lists.
 Always strive to build your own list.
 It will take time and effort but you will be sure that everybody who is on your list knows you and wants to be on it.
 This significantly decreases the chances that you will end up in the spam folder.

-"Wow", explained Fretful Fred!
-"Who knew there were so many things to know just on emailing?
-Yoda, I appreciate your wisdom and guidance".
+Fretful Fred exclaimed, "Who knew there were so many things to know about email?
+Yoda, I appreciate your wisdom and guidance."